Lemoncode/redux-by-sample/07 SimpleApp_List/readme.md

 - Let's create a _StudentEntity_.
 - Let's create a method in the fake api to retrieve the list of students.
-- Let's create an action that will be there to be triggered by a component (load students).
+- Let's create an action that will be triggered by a component (load students).
 - Let's create a simple component, plus a container component.
 - Let's start building the rendering of this components (including breakdown in subcomponents)